-- Contributor: Can create, edit, and delete prototypes/boards on which they are members
+- Contributor: Can create, edit, and delete prototypes and boards on which they are members

-- Reviewer: Can be assigned prototypes/boards to review
+- Reviewer: Can be assigned prototypes and boards to review

 In addition to the default permissions available to each role, you can also modify permissions for each role to fine-tune how those roles work in your organization.
 You can access these additional permissions by clicking People in the top menu, clicking the ••• link, and clicking Member Permissions as shown below: